GustavoZiel/NeoSuperTinyLanguageModels/README.md

 ## How to Use

-### Traning Simple English Wikipedia Model
+### Training: Simple English Wikipedia (Baseline)

-This is the default configuration and can be run as soon as the installation steps are completed.
+The default configuration is set up as a minimal sanity check.
+It runs for only 10 steps to ensure the environment is correctly configured before launching a full training run.

 ```bash
 uv run src/train.py
 ```

-It's just a taste, the default file will run for only 10 steps and should not take more than 5 minutes.
-In the console, you should see all the logging messages in the, and as soon as the training starts, you should see the progress bar and other metrics.
-Most important, see the loss decreasing.

-From there, you can increase the number of training steps in the `configs/train.yaml` file, epochs, batch size, learning rate, model architecture, etc.
+**What to expect:**

+  * **Initialization:** You will see initialization logs in the console.
+  * **Training Loop:** A progress bar will appear.
+Ensure the loss value is decreasing.
+  * **Duration:** This run should complete in under 5 minutes.

+**Next Steps:**
+To run a real experiment, edit the parameters in `configs/train.yaml`.
+You will likely want to increase `max_steps` and `epochs`, and tune the `batch_size` or `learning_rate` to fit your hardware and desired intention.

 ### Training GPT-2 Small